TOP

 2009-2019 Assistant Professor, Harvard Medical School, Boston, USA

-2019- Director, Metabolic Disease Tissue Homeostasis Research Center (RLRC)
+2019- Director, Metabolic Disease Tissue Homeostasis Research Center (MHRC/RLRC)

 2023- President, Soonchunhyang Institute of Medi-Bio Science (SIMS)